Gitnux/Report 2026

 Norway Defense Industry Statistics

-Norway's defense industry is thriving through high production and robust exports.
+Norway’s defense industry is strengthening with steady production growth and rising export demand.

 01